 I was already writing a post about how easy it was to set up our lives here, in Tallinn, and then my US friend from London sent over this article and commented how interesting she found it.
-The New Yorker writes how Estonia’s economy is bound to tech – its government is digital and most services in the country either are or can be provided electronically.
-People vote online and one can even establish residency and begin paying taxes in the country digitally—effectively immigrating online.
+The New Yorker writes how Estonia’s economy is bound to tech – its government is digital, and most services in the country either are or can be provided electronically.
+People vote online; the ID-card securely stores each Estonian’s personal information, including health, tax, and police records; one can even establish residency and begin paying taxes in the country digitally—effectively immigrating online.

 Last Friday Estonia announced a lockdown due to the spreading of COVID-19 until 1st May.
 Schools closed for two weeks today, concerts and other public events are either to be postponed or cancelled, if possible, people should work from home, strict entry controls have been put in place at all airports, seaports, and land borders.
 Play rooms, spas etc. are also closed till further notice.
 Restaurants, cafes operate on individual basis, there’s no set rule for that.
 Yet.
 Small businesses are suffering, we just don’t know to what extent.
 There’s a slight panic buying (toilet paper for all things like everywhere else…) but I‘m just glad that our government has taken this decision, people have guidelines and rules to follow, compared to what seems like a slight chaos back in the UK.